 Add the water to a saucepot and boil.
 Reduce the heat to low, stir in the grains, and cover.
 Cook for at least 20 minutes (up to 40 minutes for a lighter texture).

 *There are countless numbers of different instructions online, most of them suggesting that it be presoaked prior to cooking.
 In the number of times that we have made this tasty grain for dinner, we have found that the presoaking is not entirely necessary.
 In fact, on the nights where we were too impatient to wait for it to presoak, we noticed that it retained more of it’s natural, nutty undertones when the soaking step was skipped.

 Where can I buy Quinoa?

 Despite the many health benefits, many people have still not even heard of it, which can make it a little tricky to locate in your average grocery stores.
 Your best bet, in terms of buying quinoa, is going to be either a local health food store, online, or the bulk aisle in your big box grocer.
 Fred Meyer is an example of a grocer that sells it in the bulk aisle, and for a reasonable price.
 Many other stores don’t carry it yet, and if they do, they sell it for an astronomical price.
 As it becomes more popular for it’s health benefits, it should be easier to find and eventually prices may go down.

 How do I Cook with It?

 It is really limitless in the dishes that you can make with it.
 The grain goes fantastic with almost any dish that would taste good with pasta, rice, or other generic “staple” food.
-You can make quinoa stir fry recipes, salads, soups, garden burgers, etc. It also tastes great plain, or with a tiny bit of butter and generous amount of pepper.
+You can make quinoa stir fry recipes, salads, soups, garden burgers, etc.

 Read more about Quinoa Health Benefits